allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 CPU
 ![CPU](/img/articles/2023-05-18-save-money-on-large-database/perf-test-dev-cpu.png)

-You can notice that the export operation is primarily taxing on IO resources.
+You can notice that the export operation primarily consumes IO resources.
 ### Data Import
 Due to the possible need to reuse archived data, we had to make sure that the data we imported was suitable for re-import.